LISTERINE/dat-app/README.md

 dat-app
 =======

-first pass at apk obfuscation
+First pass at apk obfuscation.
+Don't look at the source unless you want to cheat!